What is Impulsivity in Childhood?

 Causes of Impulsivity in Children

 Clinically, impulsivity can be roughly defined as action without forethought.
-More specifically, impulsivity is the behavioral manifestation of an individual’s inability to inhibit the prepotent response.
+More specifically, impulsivity means the behavioral manifestation of an individual’s inability to inhibit the prepotent response.
 In plain English, this description means that your child has trouble stopping themselves from what they automatically want to do.

 Brain wiring & immaturity